 Proposal 5-2b (Revision 3)

-The following sources (Futurewei, Huawei, vivo, CATT, TCL, Lenovo, CMCC, Xiaomi, OPPO, Nokia, Sony, InterDigital, LGE, Qualcomm, CEWiT, Fraunhofer) have provided investigations on the semi-persistent, a-periodic, and on-demand transmission and reception of DL PRS for both DL and Multi-RTT positioning methods of UE-based and UE-assisted positioning solutions, especially the benefits of reducing the positioning latency and network efficiency.
+The following sources (Futurewei, Huawei, vivo, CATT, TCL, Lenovo, CMCC, Xiaomi, OPPO, Nokia, Sony, InterDigital, LGE, Qualcomm, CEWiT, Fraunhofer, Intel) have provided investigations on the semi-persistent, a-periodic, and on-demand transmission and reception of DL PRS for both DL and Multi-RTT positioning methods of UE-based and UE-assisted positioning solutions, especially the benefits of reducing the positioning latency and network efficiency.
 In general, all these companies consider it is beneficial to support on-demand DL PRS in general.
 More specifically, we have:

 The following sources (Futurewei, CATT, vivo, OPPO, Nokia, Fraunhofer) consider it is beneficial to support the on-demand DL PRS for UE-assisted and UE-based positioning